PRODUCT COMPARISONS

 • In Discovery, the lack of a clear sample library on GitHub put Syncfusion last, and I prioritized the ability to find the product on the search engine above finding it on GitHub.

 • Compatibility is a little confusing based on the claims on the websites.
 IronPDF provides claims of functioning on the various clouds, and the other tools make no such claims.
-More investigation is needed during the testing process to determine if the 3 tools can be run in these environments.
+More investigation is needed during the testing process to determine if the three tools can be run in these environments.

 • Getting Started ranked IronPDF first, as their code worked as is with no modifications. iText needed some minor updates, and Aspose did not work at all and I had to completely rewrite the sample.

 • The API structure provided by IronPDF is clear and allows developers to work at a very productive "give me the defaults and you figure out the rest" approach.
 SyncFusion provides a similar approach, but starts to get verbose.
-Aspose and iText are very verbose in their API, and the lack of good documentation pushed iText to the bottom of my ratings
+Aspose and iText are very verbose in their API, and the lack of good documentation pushed iText to the bottom of my ratings.

 • The Documentation scores are marked as IronPDF and Aspose having tied for the best experience as they had the same features, while SyncFusion and iText were both missing samples or API documentation.
 SyncFusion gets a slight edge with the thorough content on their docs site.